CIBC-Internal/python/Doc/howto/logging-cookbook.rst

 you cannot directly make logging calls using :meth:`str.format` or :class:`string.Template` syntax, because internally the logging package uses %-formatting to merge the format string and the variable arguments.
-There would no changing this while preserving backward compatibility, since all logging calls which are out there in existing code will be using %-format strings.
+There would be no changing this while preserving backward compatibility, since all logging calls which are out there in existing code will be using %-format strings.